 The Fourth Year follows on from Part II.
 Students undertake a major research project, attend seminars and take a choice of option courses across the Earth Sciences.
 They are encouraged to see themselves as active members of the department and take part in a field trip to Southern Spain.

 Full information on Part III can be found in the 2016-2017

-There is also a synopsis of the interdisciplinary course on(IDP2).
+There is also a synopsis of the course and exam structure at.

 The research project